 Our taxable income may substantially exceed our net income as determined by GAAP.
 As an example, realized capital losses may be included in our GAAP net income, but may not be deductible in computing our taxable income.
 In addition, we may invest in assets that generate taxable income in excess of economic income or in advance of the corresponding cash flow from the assets.
+This may be more likely under the new rules regarding the timing of income on debt securities that apply beginning in 2018 (or, with respect to debt securities with original issue discount, 2019).
 To the extent that we generate such non-cash taxable income in a taxable year, we may incur corporate income tax and the 4% nondeductible excise tax on that income if we do not distribute such income to stockholders in that year.
 In that event, we may be required to use cash reserves, incur debt, or liquidate non-cash assets at rates or at times that we regard as unfavorable to satisfy the distribution requirement and to avoid corporate income tax and the 4% nondeductible excise tax in that year.
 Moreover, our ability to distribute cash may be limited by available financing facilities.
-Therefore, our dividend payment level may fluctuate significantly, and, under some circumstances, we may not pay dividends at all.
+Therefore, our dividend payment level may fluctuate significantly, and, under some circumstances, we may not pay dividends at all